 The School is committed to providing a work and educational atmosphere that is free of unlawful harassment under Title IX of the Education Amendments of 1972 (sex); Titles IV, VI, and VII of the Civil Rights Act of 1964 (race, color, or national origin); The Age Discrimination in Employment Act of 1967; The Age Discrimination Act of 1975; the IDEIA; and Section 504 and Title II of the ADA (mental or physical disability).
-The School also prohibits sexual harassment, including cyber bullying, and harassment based upon pregnancy, childbirth or related medical conditions, race, religion, religious affiliation, creed, color, gender, gender identity, gender expression, national origin or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation, or any other basis protected by federal, state, local law, ordinance or regulation.
+The School also prohibits sexual harassment, including cyber sexual bullying, and harassment based upon pregnancy, childbirth or related medical conditions, race, religion, religious affiliation, creed, color, immigration status, gender, gender identity, gender expression, national origin or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation, or any other basis protected by federal, state, local law, ordinance or regulation.
 The School will not condone or tolerate harassment of any type, including bullying, discrimination, or intimidation, including cyber sexual bullying, by any employee, independent contractor or other person with which the Charter School does business, or any other individual, student, or volunteer.
 This applies to all employees, students, or volunteers and relationships, regardless of position or gender.
 The School will promptly and thoroughly investigate any complaint of harassment and take appropriate corrective action, if warranted.

-For information, assistance or to file a complaint related to harassment
+For information, assistance or to file a complaint related to harassment as described in this section, above, should be directed to the School Uniform Complaint Procedures (“UCP”) Compliance Officer:

+Arina Goldring, Chief Executive Officer/Superintendent

+2670 Griffin Ave.

+Los Angeles, California, 90031

+213-381-8484